pubmania/a_diabetics_journal/docs/Recipes/00-prepare-to-beat.md

 ## Prepare

-Prepare by having key ingredients to help with keto / low carb diet.
-Following items must be in your pantry at all times.
+Prepare by having key ingredients to help with mostly vegetarian keto / low carb diet.
+I try and make sure that I have following items in my pantry at all times - especially the ones with :green_heart:.

 While these are easily available, I have provided links for the ones I use and from where I order - mostly Amazon.

 ## Pantry

 !!! warning "Caution"
     It's easy to get lured into the overuse of the ultra processed foods while trying low carb alternatives, so please do keep an eye on ingredients and avoid additives, flavourings etc from overuse.

-	One can read more about this in the book [Ultra-Processed People: The Science Behind the Food That Isn't Food by Dr. Chris van Tulleken](https://www.goodreads.com/en/book/show/62586003).
-These, if had regularly, can cause havoc on your gut microbiome.
+	UPF, if had regularly, can cause havoc on your gut microbiome.
+One can read more about this in the book ["Ultra-Processed People: The Science Behind the Food That Isn't Food" by Dr. Chris van Tulleken](https://www.goodreads.com/en/book/show/62586003).

 	Any item that can be classed as `ultra processed` is marked with :red_circle: and `possibly processed` is marked with :orange_circle: in the list below.